Intended Audience: Mentors, Affiliation Users

 - Next, click the link displaying the student’s name within the table in the “Student” column.

-- Then tap Gradebook on the left navigation menu.
+- Then tap Gradebook in the Enrollments section within the left navigation menu.

-- As a result, the Gradebook page will be displayed showing two sections of data.
-The first section shows a high-level view of the student’s progress.
-The data shown contains the course name, start and end dates, grade progress bar, completed number of assignments, the duration of the course and the Teacher(s).
-The second section is altered by tapping the radio button to display course and assignment information.
-This table contains the assignment name, possible and earned points, grade and completed information.
+- After following the previous steps, you will be directed to the Gradebook page where you can access two sections of data.
+The first section provides an overview of the student's progress, including the course name, start and end dates, grade progress bar, completed assignments, course duration, and teacher(s).
+By selecting the radio button, the second section will appear, which displays course and assignment details such as the assignment name, possible and earned points, grade, and completion status.

 - Is the selected gradebook missing data?
 Does it appear to not be synchronizing with the LMS gradebook?
 This may be due to a known issue that we are currently working to resolve.
 Follow the View Progress Summary article to obtain gradebook information.